makrand999/kolam/README.md

 # kolam
-program that can give mathematical insights from kolam design
+program that can give mathematical insights from kolam design and recreate them